mmacdonnacha/Exercises-for-programmers/1. Input, Processing and Output/exercise01/README.md

 The "Hello, World" program is the first program you learn
 to write in many lanuages, but it doesn't involve any input.

-So create a program that propmpts for your name and prints
+So create a program that prompts for your name and prints
 a greeting using your name.

 **EXAMPLE OUTPUT**